Iolani Palace, Hawaiian Royalty & Going Loco Moco

 As you can see the place really is a palace.
 Unfortunately visitors are not allowed to ascend the staircase or enter the Throne Room, but many of the other rooms are more accessible including the beautiful state dining room, and the very ornate Blue room.

 By now it was sunny and warm and time to head to some of the famous beaches on the east side of Oahu.
-We headed east on the H1 until it ended at Kalanianaole Highway, of Obama first home fame (see Honolulu Day Three).
+We headed east on the H1 until it ended at Kalanianaole Highway where yesterday we had climbed the wall to see Barack Obama’s first home.
 Feeling a bit peckish we looked for a place to eat and before long came across an L&L Hawaiian Barbecue.
 For the uninitiated L&L is the Hawaiian equivalent of Tim Horton’s here in Canada.
 It is a chain that is ubiquitous on the islands and has even spread to the mainland, Australia and New Zealand.
 Its specialty is the simply named ‘lunch plate’, which comes in all kinds of varieties, but none more intriguing than loco moco.
 Although the recipe differs from place to place it usually involves a couple of hamburger patties on rice covered with brown gravy and topped with two eggs – sounds great eh!

 As usual I am a sucker for anything local and ordered the loco moco and it was pretty good, although I could almost feel my arteries clogging up with each mouthful.
 The others were a little more sensible and stuck with chicken, pork and beef.
 Just before leaving Rob needed to use the facilities which were locked.
 They provided him with a key that had a rubber chicken attached to it.
 Nobody was going to try to steal that sucker.